 Red River Delta

 The Red River Delta is filled with charming old towns set in picturesque landscapes.
 Here you can visit temples and pagodas blended with the nature and cross through rice paddies while admiring breath-taking inland karst mountains.
 All this waits for you in Ninh Binh, Mai Chau in Hoa Binh province and Pu Luong in Thanh Hoa province.

 Central Vietnam comprises three regions, namely North Central Coast, South Central Coast and Central Highlands, as well as the cities of Hue, Da Nang and Hoi An.

 North Central Coast

 The North Central Coast is home to Phong Nha–Ke Bang National Park, a recently discovered natural marvel in Quang Binh province featuring some of the largest and most stunning caves in the world.

-The Central Coast is home to three major tourist destinations: Hue, recognized as World Heritage Site for its well-preserved monuments, including the Imperial City and the magnificent royal tombs of the former emperors of Vietnam; Da Nang, a popular holiday destination famed for its magnificent beaches and plenty of attractions, such as the Marble Mountains, My Son Sanctuary and Ba Na Hill Station; and the Ancient Town of Hoi An, one of the oldest Southeast Asian trading ports dating back from the 15th century that represents a good example of the fusion of Asian cultures.
+The Central Coast is home to three major tourist destinations: Hue, recognized as World Heritage Site for its well-preserved monuments, including the Imperial City and the magnificent royal tombs of the former emperors of Vietnam; Da Nang, a popular holiday destination famed for its magnificent beaches and plenty of attractions, such as the Marble Mountains and Ba Na Hill Station; and the Ancient Town of Hoi An, one of the oldest Southeast Asian trading ports dating back from the 15th century that represents a good example of the fusion of Asian cultures.